adamwalker/adamwalker.github.io/_posts/2016-10-25-Filter-Design-in-Clash.md

 Testing is also vastly improved with Clash.
 Since Clash code is just Haskell code, you have the full Haskell testing infrastructure at your disposal, including the famous QuickCheck.

-Though FIR filters are not particularly complex, I am confident that all of these advantages will scale to more complex designs.

 Probably the most important attribute, though, for a new HDL to compete with VHDL and Verilog is that it gives the engineer full control over the generated logic.
 Clash was designed for this, and, as I hope this post has demonstrated, Clash achieves this admirably.

+Admittedly, FIR filters are not particularly complex.
+However, I am confident that all of these advantages will scale to more complex designs.

 ## Acknowledgements